humbug/php-scoper/docs/configuration.md

 ### PHP Version

 The PHP version provided is used to configure the underlying [PHP-Parser] Parser and Printer.

-This will not affect the PHP internal symbols used by PHP-Scoper but may affect what code can be parsed and how the code will be printed.
+The version used by the Parser will affect what code it can understand, e.g. if it is configured in PHP 8.2 it will not understand a PHP 8.3 construct (e.g. typed class constants).
+However, what symbols are interpreted as internal will remain unchanged.
+The function `json_validate()` will be considered as internal even if the parser is configured with PHP 8.2.

+The printer version affects the code style.
+For example nowdocs and heredocs will be indented if the printer's PHP version is higher than 7.4 but will be formated without indent otherwise.

 If `null` or `''` (empty string) is given, then the host version will be used for the parser and 5.3 will be used for the printer.
-This allows PHP-Scoper to parse code with the current host version without breaking older code.
-As a result, one can parse a PHP 7.2 compatible code in PHP 8.3 without breaking the PHP 7.2 compatibility.
-Indeed, if the printer version is forced to a higher version, e.g. the host version 8.3, then the code may be reformated in a way that it will no longer be compatible with PHP 7.2 (e.g. nowdocs and heredocs).
+This allows PHP-Scoper to a PHP 7.2 compatible codebase without breaking its compatibility although the host version is a newer version.

 ### Output directory